Membertou is an urban and progressive Mi’kmaq community located on Unama’ki – Cape Breton Island.

 In Membertou, we strive to be an organization dedicated to corporate social responsibility by giving back to local charities throughout the year.

 In Membertou, we’re proud to support community programming that works for children in our community.
-The United Way Gala provides funding to Cape Breton’s child poverty strategy and our sponsorship to this program means more children in need are impacted.
+The United Way Gala provides funding to Cape Breton’s child poverty strategy and our sponsorship of this program means more children in need are impacted.

 As Prime Ribber sponsor, Membertou is proud to be the title sponsor for this annual community event that provides support for Caleb’s Courage through the Cape Breton Regional Hospital Foundation.